bwagner78/bwagner78.github.io/_posts/2025-11-19-Rules vs Virtue.md

 Earlier this year, I was reading a book by Karen Swallow Prior, and she made a passing observation that captures the dilemma.
 It became a philosophical earworm.
 Just like that song that gets stuck in your head, the concept became inescapable.

-In her book, "On Reading Well," and she said,
+In her book, "On Reading Well," she said,

 > "...because no number of rules or laws could cover every moral or ethical choice we face, virtue picks up where rules leave off.
 And where rules abound, virtue, like an unused muscle, atrophies."
 KSP, On Reading Well, p 34